Pinkove Zvezdice

-Pinkove Zvezdice (translated Pink Stars) were a Serbian singing contest for children under 15 years of age broadcast on the RTV Pink television channel.
-The first episode was broadcast in September of 2014, however since October 22 2023 the show is now on a hiatus, due to some society problems and political pressures in the country and later a backdrop of student protests in 2024 onwards.
+Pinkove Zvezdice (Serbian for Pink Stars) was a Serbian junior singing contest for children under 15 years of age broadcast on the RTV Pink television channel.
+The first episode was broadcast in September 2014.
+Since October 22, 2023, the show has been on a hiatus due to political pressures in the country and later a backdrop of student protests since 2024.